STARTING A BUSINESS PODCAST IN 2023:

 Maybe from a 40 minutes podcast, there is a 3 minutes span where you talk about why it’s important to use Podcasting in your online business.

 This has a better chance of being picked by the viewers and the algorithm

-You can take these little moments and turn them into short clips.
+You can take these little moments and turn them into short episodes.

 Then put a cover that matches the one thing discussed, pick the right title and put it on YouTube.

 Then link back to your podcast links in the description.

 This works great because people that want to go deeper most likely will go and check your show.